 The inherent advantages of the XRPL are enhanced by Ripple’s ongoing support for utility-based NFTs.
 Via our $250 million Creator Fund to foster new NFT use cases, we’re excited to see what the future holds for functional NFTs – from real estate and carbon markets, to media and entertainment, and beyond.

-To learn more about NFT support on the XRP Ledger, visit XRPL.org.
+To learn more about blockchain technology and NFT support on the XRP Ledger, visit XRPL.org.

 Want to get started minting your own NFTs on the XRPL?
 Wave 3 applications are now being accepted for Ripple’s Creator Fund.
 Learn more and apply today.